ceph/downburst/README.rst

 Distro/distroversion/arch can also be set during command line creation with --distro=value or --distroversion=value or --arch=value

+All available distributions/versions can be listed by running:

+        downburst list

 Static SSH key generation
 =========================